dkackman/DynamicRestProxy/src/docfx/articles/getting-started.md

-﻿# DynamicRestProxy - Getting Started
+﻿# DynamicRest - Getting Started

-This article describes the basic conventions of the DynamicRextProxy api.
+This article describes the basic conventions of the DynamicRest api.
 See [advanced topics](advanced.md) for mechanisms to bypass these conventions.

+## Conventions
+1. There are five Http verbs: `get`, `put`, `post`, `patch` and `delete`, which are invoked as a normal method call
+1. Http verb invocations are always `async` and return a `Task<T>`, where `T` is a dynamic object
+1. Named arguments passed to a verb invocation are Uri parameters
+1. Unnamed arguments passed to a verb invocation are request content
+1. Data Transfer Objects are serialized as JSON in both requests and responses
+1. Http status codes that do not indicate success throw a `DynamicRestClientException`

 ## Basic Usage